Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 It means you should choose the dive school with the stellar safety reputation and hundreds of positive TripAdvisor reviews instead of the rough-around-the-edges dive school that will do it for much cheaper.

-Build an extra financial cushion into your trip and use it for situations like these: ones where you could be a little bit safer if you spent a little more.
+Build an extra financial cushion into your trip and use it for situations like these: ones where you could travel safely if you spent a little more.

 In the event that the worst happens – your purse is stolen, your credit cards are suddenly maxed out, you get sick and need to go to the hospital – it’s good to have a backup plan.